Getting Decision-Makers to approve new customer experience initiatives has rarely been easy.

 If you can, gather customer video testimonials directly from your customers.
 Seeing a person’s face and emotions while they share their story is the ultimate way to connect and internalize the real, human consequences of the experience we’re offering.

-A few weeks ago, I attended a webinar hosted by Decooda and CXWorkout (You can watch a replay here — it’s free but registration is required).
+A few weeks ago, I attended a webinar hosted by Decooda and CXWorkout.
 They shared videos from people expressing how they were feeling during this pandemic.
-There is nothing quite as powerful as seeing a fellow human share on that level.
+There is nothing quite as powerful as seeing a fellow human share on that level.'If you can, gather customer video testimonials.
+Seeing a person's face and emotions while they share their story is the ultimate way to connect and internalize the real, human consequences of the experience we're offering.' - @jeanniecwClick To Tweet

 Wrap It Up with a Clear Picture of What This Means for the Future